-ROMA Capitale also offers on its website a great variety of different information services such as data and statics in areas like population, economy, health, environment, mobility and transport, etc. News with different topics such as mobility, culture, school, sports, and environment etc. can also be seen on the website.
+- ROMA information system: ROMA Capitale also offers on its website a great variety of different information services such as data and statics in areas like population, economy, health, environment, mobility and transport, etc. News with different topics such as mobility, culture, school, sports, and environment etc. can also be seen on the website. - Bike sharing: According to some blog entries ATAC runs a city bike sharing program.

-8.1.2.2.3 Bike sharing

-According to some blog entries ATAC runs a city bike sharing program.
 To use the service the customer has to get a so called "Smartcard" and charge it with a certain amount of money.
 With this card users are able to take a bike from one of the many bike stations dotted around the city.
-The Smartcard costs $5 \in$ and a bike costs $1 \in$ for every half hour and must be returned to any stations within 24 hours.
+The Smartcard costs 5 € and a bike costs 1 € for every half hour and must be returned to any stations within 24 hours.
 (Collins, 2010)

-8.1.3 tim (täglich.intelligent.mobil) (Graz, Austria)
+A.5.1.3. tim (täglich.intelligent.mobil) (Graz, Austria)